-Most discussions in this book are based on i.i.d. samples, or, at least, the sample represents the population of interest.
+WLS can be used in other settings unrelated to heteroskedasticity.
+A leading case is survey sampling.
+Most discussions in this book are based on IID samples, or, at least, the sample represents the population of interest.
 Sometimes, researchers over sample some units and under sample some other units from a population of interest.

 If we have the large population with size $N$, then the ideal OLS estimator of the $y_i$'s on the $x_i$'s is

 However, we do not have all the data points in the large population, but sample each data point independently with probability